-- 221 KU Medical Center graduates live and/or practice in Saline County.
+- 233 KU Medical Center alumni live and/or practice in Saline County.

-- 7 health care providers have been placed in Saline County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 8 health care providers have been placed in Saline County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 143 professional education and administrative visits in Saline County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 99 professional education and administrative visits in Saline County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health

 - Hospitalization has been identified as a teachable moment in which patients may be more likely to quit smoking.
 Salina Regional Health Center is one 35 Kansas hospitals participating in Kan Quit II, a study that provides smoking cessation counseling, treatment and case management services to inpatients.
 The study then evaluates the effectiveness of the smoking cessation services.
 The project is led by Edward Ellerbeck, M.D., MPH and is sponsored by the National Cancer Institute and the National Institutes of Health.

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Saline County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, Ph.D., and is sponsored by the National Cancer Institute.